 "Updating the kitchen doesn't need to be expensive," "Painting wood cabinets, updating hardware, or installing new counter tops or appliances could be enough."

 Setting up your home for selling success doesn't have to be expensive.
 Focus on the most important repairs to make before selling a house by picking projects that do more than look pretty.
 Choose updates that get your home in selling shape and justify a higher asking price

 When you call Justin Johnson you will reach him almost every time.
-Justin specializes in listing homes for sale often (equity) traditional sales, short sales, foreclosures, probate and divorce sales h....
+Justin specializes in listing homes for sale often traditional sales, short sales, foreclosures, probate and divorce sales he also sp....